Lanesville Junior Senior High School

 Lanesville Junior Senior High School is a public school in Lanesville, Indiana.

 About

 Lanesville Junior-Senior High School serves grade 7-12 and is part of the Lanesville Community School Corporation.
 It is attended by students from Lanesville and surrounding Franklin Township.
-The school is adjacent to Lanesville Elementary School, in the Little Indian Creek valley.
+The school is adjacent to Lanesville Elementary School in the Little Indian Creek valley.

 The school is staffed by 20 teachers with an average salary of $52,070.
-There were 340 student enrolled during the 2009–2010 school year.
+There were 340 students enrolled during the 2009–2010 school year.

 Athletics

 Lanesville's athletic teams are known as the Eagles and the school colors are purple and white.

 The 2017 baseball team won the state 1A championship.

 The 2019 baseball team won the 2A sectional championship.

-The 2023 women’s basketball team won the state 1A championship.
+The 2023 women's basketball team won the state 1A championship.